helmiau/helmiau.github.io/_posts/2021-09-03-helmiwrt-os.md

   - Fibocom L850-GL Mode MBIM (gtusbmode 7)
   > Read original post [here](https://web.facebook.com/groups/2727709384212810/posts/2821718278145253/), read above modem documentation [here](https://docs.google.com/document/d/1Ni0l_WSODttDZcLrSA3a2g4TfYZFGObk4DJwalJF94E/edit?fbclid=IwAR2_MtPAJm786eI6cCNXwpelAwOUspL1tItRLZqvdLzSVPBGSn2fCUiltu8)

-> If anyone know how to fix this, please tell me by create a [GitHub issue](https://github.com/helmiau/HelmiWrt-OS/issues) or [Telegram Chat Group](https://t.me/+KwiFuRZymqFmNmE1).
+> If anyone know how to fix this, please tell me at [Telegram Chat Group](https://t.me/+KwiFuRZymqFmNmE1).

 <br>
 #### Notes
-- New firmware release will be available after 15.00 until 04.00 WIB.
+- If firmware has an update, every device will get it.
+Except you informed that **``device X has no update available``** or similar phrase.
-- No ETA !. example: When you fix bug blablabla? or any other else.
+- No ETA to fix a bug/feature!. ex: When you fix bug blablabla? or any other else.
-- No noob question !. example: what things i need to install OpenWrt to a device?.
+- No noob question !. ex: what things i need to install OpenWrt to a device?.
-- No support and bug fix for unsupported device.
+- No support and bug fix for unlisted devices.
-- **I REFUSE FEATURE REQUEST OR BUG FIX WITHOUT SUGGESTION, CODES OR ANYTHING.**
+- No bug fixing or feature request without clear information such as log, codes, etc.
-- **Bug Report only available under GitHub Issue !**, not a Private Message or other social media comment coloumn !.
+- Report bug or feature **ONLY** at [Telegram Group](https://t.me/+KwiFuRZymqFmNmE1).
-- Private Message only available for **DONATION PURPOSE** by contacting me [here](https://www.helmiau.com/about/) with a message **I want to donate**.
+- Don't report a bug or feature to private message, it won't be read.
-- If you want to discuss about this firmware, please create a GitHub account.
-Then open this [HelmiWrt-OS Discussion Page](https://github.com/helmiau/HelmiWrt-OS/discussions).
+- Private message **ONLY AVAILABLE** for **DONATION CONFIRMATION** by sending me a donation through [DONATE PAGE](https://www.helmiau.com/pay/) then send me PM/DM with a message **I send you donation $XXX.XXX**.
-  > Note : English, Indonesian and Arabic languages are allowed.
+- Use [Telegram Group Chat](https://t.me/+KwiFuRZymqFmNmE1) to discuss around this firmware using good and polite language.

 <br>
 <br>